Greenwood - Warwick

 Greenwood - Warwick is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Greenwood-Warwick's population was around 14,857 as of November 2025.
-This represented an increase of 1,134 people since the 2021 Census, which reported a population of 13,723.
-The growth was inferred from ABS data showing an estimated resident population of 14,800 in June 2024 and 73 new addresses validated after the Census date.
-This resulted in a population density of 1,735 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Greenwood-Warwick's growth rate of 8.3% since the census was close to the SA3 area's rate of 8.9%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 55.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Greenwood - Warwick's population is around 15,099 as of Feb 2026.
+This reflects an increase of 1,376 people (10.0%) since the 2021 Census, which reported a population of 13,723 people.
+The change is inferred from the estimated resident population of 14,800 from the ABS as of June 2024 and an additional 74 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,763 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Greenwood - Warwick's 10.0% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 55.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and projections post-2032, AreaSearch utilises growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, Greenwood-Warwick is expected to grow by just below the median of statistical areas nationally.
-By 2041, it is projected to increase by 1,631 persons, reflecting a total gain of 10.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 1,631 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 8.8% in total over the 17 years.

 Frequently Asked Questions - Population